7. In Love With Spring: My Novel Online

 “Any minute now.
 Mandy, will you and Jules please go into the kitchen and make, I don’t know, lemonade or iced tea or something?”

 “Sure.”
 Mandy pulled Jules into the kitchen.

 “I’m not going to lecture you.
 You have every right to be mad.”
-Mandy opened up the cabinet and took out a jar of Nestea powdered ice tea mix.
+Mandy opened the cabinet and took out a jar of Nestea powdered iced tea mix.
 Then she turned on the water and ran it until it got cold, monitoring its temperature with her finger.

 “Why aren’t you mad?”

 “I don’t know.
-I guess I’m just glad to see him.”
+I guess I’m sort of glad to see him.”

 “After what he did to us?”

 “He didn’t do anything to us.
 Remember how tense things were before he left?
-He did what he had to do, to be happy.
-It was hard on Mom, too, don’t forget.
-All that fighting.”
+I miss him, but life is easier without him being around when he was in a shitty mood.
+Remember all the fighting?
+It’s better for Mom that he left.”
 Mandy filled a pitcher with water, measured out the tea mix, and stirred with a wooden spoon.

 Jules didn’t answer, trying unsuccessfully to listen in on the conversation in the living room.
 What she heard instead was the sound of Lisbeth and Allie chatting as they made their way up the back porch.
 Jules opened the door and said, “Dad’s here—” but before she could warn them that it was just temporary, they squealed, dropped their books on the kitchen table, and ran into the living room.